KESSMARX/Project---Car-Evaluation-/README.md

 ----- Task description -----

 You will need to develop an application around the classification task.
 Ideally you want to create a menu, which will allow the user to

 1. Load the dataset
    The software must allow the user to type the dataset name, tell the user it was loaded correctly and then print:
-   ● The first top 10 rows
+   ● The first top 10 rows CHECK
-   ● Some basic statistics
+   ● Some basic statistics CHECK

 2. Train a classification model with the current version of the dataset The software must allow the user to select between at least 2 types of supervised machine learning algorithms to train the models.
+IN PROGRESS
    If no dataset was loaded, the software must ask the user to load a dataset first.
+CHECK

 3. Evaluate and save the performance of the classification model The software must enable the user to choose whether or not they want to load a specific file for evaluation.